froggie901/agent-health-class/README.md

 Automatically maintains conversation history
 Handles the Context Engineering behind the scenes

-## Current structure
+## Project structure
+1. `capstone-project-with-mcp-server.ipynb`
+- This is an end-to-end jupyter notebook that uses an MCP service with a single agent to answer medical queries
+ - Example log, `demo_logs_from_query-script.txt`

+2. `multi-agent-and-custom-tool-script.py`
+- This is python script which creates multiple agents.
+One agents uses the Pubmed MCP, and the other agent uses a custom tool called `get_dict_from_query` which return a structure python dictionary using the format {'PMID': list[int]}.
+Both agents are sub-agents inside of root_agent which coordinates their invocation.
+ - Example log, `demo_logs_with_mcp_server.txt

+3. `README.md`
+- The explainer, hopefully.

+4. `b4-soup-edit`
-- `b4-soup-edit` - python file for parsing a full text html publication
+- **workin progress** python file for parsing a full text html publication
-- `capstone-project-notebook.ipynb` - jupyter notebook that 2 different agent deployments.
-- `query-script` - python script that creates and runs the agents end - to - end
-- `query-pub-med` - pythong script that query the pubmed database
--  `pubmed-univ-of-alabama.ipynb` - demo notebook created by UofAla

-## Reserarch
+## References

 **PUBMED MCP**
 - [GITHUB](https://github.com/grll/pubmedmcp)